Engine Differences

 Summary

-1. Scene Graph: Treats GameObjects/Nodes/Actors uniformly as Entities
+1. Scene Graph: Treats GameObjects/Nodes/Actors uniformly as β€˜Objects’.
+Treats Godot Nodes as Components.

-3. API Complexity: Favors editor-driven design over runtime parameter tweaking
+3. API Complexity: Favors editor-driven design over runtime parameter tweaking.

 This enables truly portable gameplay code without sacrificing engine-specific capabilities.
 The overhead is minimal but varies between engines depending on how well they match the uniform behaviour.